 A good bath brush makes cleaning the whole body so much easier, whether you are sitting on a shower stool or having a bath, a long handled sponge allows you to reach everywhere from your back to your toes.

 Cooking, preparing food and cleaning afterwards is a real challenge too.
 Teach your elderly relatives how to use a range of kitchen aids to allow them to do as much as possible themselves.
-While in isolation it is important to have a good stock of tinned foods and pickles in jars, so a good tin ring pull opener, an electric tin opener and a multi purpose opener are all invaluable tools.
+While in isolation it is important to have a good stock of tinned foods and pickles in jars, so a good tin ring pull opener and electric tin opener are all invaluable tools.

 Many people like to eat their meals in the lounge these days, so a good non-slip tray, or better still, a handy Homehelp trolley, will help prevent spillages.
 Dropping food and drinks is not only an inconvenience, but it can cause some people a lot of stress and worry.